 - certify it as a place of worship

 You need to apply for the building to be certified as a place of worship if this hasn’t already been done.

 To apply, the minister, proprietor or trustee of the building needs to provide:

-- 2 copies of the completed application form (form 76)
+- two copies of the application form to certify a place of worship (form 76)

 - a floor plan showing which rooms will be used for worship

-- the statutory registration fee
+- the registration fee

-Registering to hold marriages
+Apply to register the building to hold marriages

-Public notice of the registration must also be given in a local newspaper and the London Gazette
+Public notice of the registration must also be given in a local newspaper and the London Gazette.